iAdramelk/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 are posting on r/AmITheAsshole, you are probably not the asshole.

-Next, I attempted a very basic classifier, logistic regression using 1-gram frequencies (i.e., word counts from posts) as features.
+Next, I attempted a very basic classifier, logistic regression using 1-gram frequencies (i.e., the frequency of word occurences in post titles and bodies) as features.
 This is intended to give a baseline for what kind of performance any future modeling efforts should beat.
 Because of the strong class imbalance, I used
 [SMOTE to oversample](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html)
 Asshole posts.
 And, for simplicity, I binarized the category labels: